-- Missing or incomplete markets: where goods and services are not provided by the private sector leading to a failure to meet a need for a public good e.g. water and sewerage services, sports facilities, extracurricular education - Negative externalities: where one or more consumer or producer causes an effect on third parties e.g. controlling environmental, noise or light pollution - Monopoly power: If a producer has control of over 70% of the market and there is a risk of abuse of power through, for example, eliciting overly high prices, manipulation of markets or the public, government can work to develop alternatives and encourage competition - Unstable markets: When markets become unstable, and the Government deems market stability important to achieve economic development goals, the Government may intervene to ensure equilibrium.
+- Missing or incomplete markets: where goods and services are not provided by the private sector leading to a failure to meet a need for a public good e.g. water and sewerage services, sports facilities, extracurricular education - Negative externalities: where one or more consumer or producer causes an effect on third parties e.g. controlling environmental, noise or light pollution - Monopoly power: If a producer has control of over 70% of the market and there is a risk of abuse of power through, for example, eliciting overly high prices, manipulation of markets or the public, government can work to develop alternatives and encourage competition - Unstable markets: When markets become unstable, and the Government deems market stability important to achieve economic development goals, the Government may intervene to ensure equilibrium for example providing support to businesses who have been adversely impacted by a global pandemic.